SOSARS/Apache-Log-Analyser/README.md

 * **Error Identification:** Detects and flags both client-side (`4xx`) and server-side (`5xx`) errors.
 * **Threat Summarisation:** Aggregates total requests and error counts for each unique IP address.
 * **Prioritised Reporting:** Automatically sorts the output to display the IP addresses with the highest error counts at the top.
+* **CSV Export**: Provides an optional argument to save the final report to a clean CSV file for analysis in other tools.
 * **Professional CLI:** Utilises `argparse` for a clean and user-friendly command-line interface.
 * **Formatted Output:** Presents the final report in a clean, human-readable table using `beautifultable`.